aplteam/APLGit2/README.md

 `APLGit2` comes with a small set of functions designed to support the APL programmer while working on projects that are managed by Git.

+`APLGit2` runs on Windows, Linux and Mac-OS.

+## Preconditions

+## Preconditions and assumptions

+* The Git bash must be installed, and available on the environment variable `%PATH%`
+* .NET Core 3.1 must be installed
+* The Git config parameters `user.name` and `user.email` must be set

+`]APLGit2.GoToGitHub` requires you to host your project on GitHub, but all other commands are agnostic in this respect

+Note that `]APLGit2.*` works particularly well in conjunction with [Cider](https://github.com/aplteam/Cider), though this is not a requirement.

+However, with a project that is not managed by Cider you must always specify a folder, either as argument of a user command or by calling `]APLGit2.SetDefaultProject`.

+Note that `APLGit2` works only **locally**, it does **not** accept a URL pointing to GitHub.

+## Installation

+APLGit2 is published on <https://tatin.dev> as a package.
+Install it into one of the folders that Dyalog scans for user commands at startup time and you are done.
+We recommend the `MyUCMDs/` folder.

+For details refer to the Dyalog User Commands User Guide.

 ## Philosophy

 Experience tells that trying to support all sorts of Git commands from within APL is a recipe for trouble.
 For example, the Git command "checkout" should not be performed from within an APL session.